GoogleChrome/web.dev/src/site/content/en/blog/camera-pan-tilt-zoom/index.md

 ---
 title: Control camera pan, tilt, and zoom
 subhead:
-  Pan, tilt, and zoom features on cameras are finally accessible on the web.
+  Pan, tilt, and zoom features on cameras are finally controllable on the web.
 authors:
   - beaufortfrancois
 date: 2020-10-05